Josh Bell Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds surrender the second-most home runs in baseball (158 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (160 total, 1.4 per game).

-- Williamson (3-2) gets the starting nod for the Reds in his 15th start of the season.
-He has a 4.72 ERA in 68 2/3 innings pitched, with 55 strikeouts.
+- Weaver (2-4) gets the starting nod for the Reds in his 20th start of the season.
+He has a 6.98 ERA in 89 2/3 innings pitched, with 72 strikeouts.

-- In his last time out on Thursday against the Chicago Cubs, the lefty went 4 1/3 innings, allowing five earned runs while surrendering four hits.
+- His most recent time out came on Friday against the Chicago Cubs, when the righty tossed three innings, surrendering four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.